 The work on this site is produced in good faith.
 Its ownership remains at all times jointly with Geoff Bateson and Forward Thinking Developments Limited.

-Geoff is a writer and researcher; and acts as professional mentor to a number of leaders/managers who have a public service remit.
+Geoff is a writer and researcher.
 He is sole director of Forward Thinking Developments Ltd

 Previously Geoff has (amongst other things):

 - Managed partnership arrangements to successfully deliver a £30million set of skills developments

 - Undertaken a range of reviews and evaluations relating to educational and skills-based developments